moby/moby/docs/README.md

   http://localhost:8000/ in your favorite browser.

 ``make clean docs`` must complete without any warnings or errors.

+## Special Case for RST Newbies:

+If you want to write a new doc or make substantial changes to an existing doc, but **you don't know RST syntax**, we will accept pull requests in Markdown and plain text formats.
+We really want to encourage people to share their knowledge and don't want the markup syntax to be the obstacle.
+So when you make the Pull Request, please note in your comment that you need RST markup assistance, and we'll make the changes for you, and then we will make a pull request to your pull request so that you can get all the changes and learn about the markup.
+You still need to follow the [``CONTRIBUTING``](../CONTRIBUTING) guidelines, so please sign your commits.

 Working using GitHub's file editor
 ----------------------------------